New Discovery: David Hoffman of the Deep

 With crushing pressure, little to no light and ice cold temperatures, it was previously thought that life could not occur in the deep oceans of our planet.
 Even more extreme are hydrothermal vents: deep sea hotspots that release geothermally super-heated water laced with sulphides.
 Here, the pressure allows water to erupt at temperatures well above normal boiling point, whilst still remaining as a liquid.
 Far from being a biological wasteland, these vents are actually teaming with life, and are even thought to be the origins of life on our planet.
 Without any plant matter to kickstart a food chain, many animals here rely upon sulfide-feeding bacteria to sustain them.
 One such species is the newly discovered Kiwa tyleri.
 A type of squat lobster, K. tyleri is the third species of the Yeti Crab group to be discovered, all of which are deep sea species.
 It’s common name, however, is less of the deep seas and more of the stars: the Hoff Crab, after the popular 90’s actor, David Hasselhoff.

 A paper in PloS One journal presented a detailed view of this particular squat lobster and it’s habitat.
 The Hoff Crab can be found on hydrothermal vents on the East Scotia Ridge (ESR), in the Southern Ocean, making it the only member of its genus to be found outside the Pacific Ocean.
 Hydrothermal vents on the ESR are surrounded by extremely cold waters, sometimes less than 0°C. Thanks to this, the Hoff Crab and it’s neighbouring animals are thought to be tightly constrained to their chosen vent sites.
 K. tyleri is found to be living, and indeed, dominating, two vent sites on the ESR, on the northern and southern branches.
+Speaking to the National Geographic, Southampton University ecologist Sven Thatje said “We knew immediately that we’d found something tremendously novel and unique in hydrothermal vent research”.

 The discovery of the Hoff Crab, alongside similar species gives further evidence to the richness of species found around hydrothermal vents.
 Despite it’s amusing name, further studies on this species, and it’s relationship with sulphide-feeding bacteria could help to redefine our understanding of food webs and even the origins of life.